joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

 **Macro** is a Python environment running on RE ENGINE

 * Direct access to various values ​​in RE ENGINE
-  * GameObject, Component, Prefab Asset etc ...
+  * GameObject, Component, Prefab Asset, ...
 * Can call RE ENGINE internal functions
   * Call via Command
 * Working with RE ENGINE Editor